yehudacohen/alchemy/alchemy-web/docs/providers/aws/policy-attachment.md

 ## Attach Custom Policy

-Attach a custom policy to a role:
+Attach a custom policy created with the Policy resource:

 ```ts
 import { PolicyAttachment } from "alchemy/aws";